MohamadElgendy23/JavaScript-HTML-CSS-projects/README.md

   > Time limit of each play = 5 seconds

 ______________________________________________
->Fighting Game:
+>Fighting Game: (Still in progress)
   > Platform based fighting game.
 2 players.
 Win if you kill the enemy!